geothachankary/airport-explorer-book/mapping/display/display-airports.md

 </html>
 ```

-And all that is left now is for us to run the application again.
+It is time to compile and run the application again.
 This time you should see a bunch of circles being displayed on the map, each of which represents an individual airport:

 ![](airport-map.png)